 Home » Resources » Madera Community College’s Million Dollar Vision

 In this episode, Dr. Pam Cox-Otto of Interact Communications hosts a conversation with Dr. Angel Reyna, president of Madera Community College, which recently won the Lumina Foundation’s Million Dollar Community College Challenge.
-They are joined by Lumina Foundation’s Shauna Davis, Mary Lapen Pope, and Tracy Chen.
+They are joined by Lumina Foundation’s Shauna Davis, Mary Laphen Pope, and Tracy Chen.
 Dr. Reyna shares Madera’s vision of the impact they aim to have on their community and students through delivering a message that elevates Madera’s students’ incredible resiliance and how the college can help them reach the next level of their potential.

 Episode Transcript for Supporting Madera Community College’s Million Dollar Vision:

-Introduction: Welcome to The Community College Marketing Masterclass, where we explore the latest conversations happening in higher ed, including the trials and triumphs and recruitment, equity, guided pathways, retention, and beyond.
+Introduction: Welcome to the Community College Marketing Master Class, where we explore the latest conversations happening in higher ed, including the trials and triumphs and recruitment, equity, Guided Pathways, retention, and beyond.
 With more than 25 years of experience working with nearly 1,000 community colleges nationwide, Interact is proud to share best practices and insights from experts around the country.
 Tune in now for another great discussion with your host.

 Shauna Davis: Sure.
 Shauna Davis, I’m the strategy director for community college participation here at Lumina Foundation.

 Mary Laphen Pope: Hi, I am Mary Laphen Pope.
 I am strategy officer for participation, also at Lumina Foundation.

 Dr. Pam Cox-Otto: And I should note that Tracy is in the background looking at us, and I think she’s judging.
 She’s actually here for moral support for all of us.
 Tracy, tell us about yourself.